 NOT excludes specific words from a search, returning sources that contain only your first keyword, not the second.
 For example, if you are looking for articles on cancer but not articles about diet, you may enter your search as: cancer NOT diet

-As seen in the figure below, only the yellow area would be included in search results as only the first term is searched.
+As seen in the figure below, only the purple area would be included in search results as only the first term is searched.
 Use NOT very carefully as it may eliminate what you really want!

 When you combine your search terms with OR you will get documents that contain either or both of the terms.
 By doing this, you will get more search results.
 The OR operator is used to connect similar or synonymous terms.
 For example, if you are just looking for articles on diet you can enter diet OR nutrition in the search box.